 Failed to impress

-I had 10 days in Laos before I could enter Vietnam (Visa from 15th Dec) and my final stop would be Luang Prabang.
+I had 10 days in Laos before I could enter Vietnam (Visa from 15th Dec), and my final stop would be Luang Prabang.
 Without trying to rush my trip I hang around in Vang Vieng because I had nowhere else to go.
-Maybe it was the rain but so far Laos has failed to impress me.
-In addition and given the weather I took the opportunity to be super lazy throughout the stay.
-Except my daily walks of course to add some steps.
+Maybe it was the rain, but so far Laos has failed to impress me.
+There was not much else to do than being lazy.

-All in all I was glad to see but also to leave Vang Vieng.
-I am sure others might have a great time here but for me it was just a little bit too much of a ‘party town’.
+All in all, I was glad to see Laos but also to leave Vang Vieng.
+I am sure others might have a great time here, but for me it was just a little bit too much of a ‘party town’.
 It wasn’t for me and the weather didn’t help either.
 I wonder how Luang Prabang will be?